Daniel Cornejo

 It was there that I clearly saw the profound change that Cloud, Data, and Artificial Intelligence technologies were generating in the market, and Google's unique potential to lead this new technological era.
 That vision made my decision to make the leap extremely easy.

-AI is forcing many people to look at their professional future with new questions, from your experience, which careers or capabilities are exposed and which will remain deeply human and valuable?
+AI is forcing many people to look at their professional future with new questions.
+From your experience, which careers or capabilities are exposed and which will remain deeply human and valuable?

 The capabilities that are exposed today with this development are all those that are mechanical, repetitive, and predictable.
 If a task consists simply of processing data or following fixed rules, it will be automated.